imec-idlab/OpenMote-CC2538-Sniffer/README.md

 python flash-bsl.py
 ```

-If you get the message "ERROR: Can't connect to target.
-Ensure boot loader is started." then you will have to enter the Bootloader Backdoor first.
-Try pressing the RESET button while the ON/SLEEP pin on the OpenBase is connected to GND.
+If you get the message `ERROR: Can't connect to target.
+Ensure boot loader is started.` then you will have to enter the Bootloader Backdoor first.
+If the software that is already flashed on the OpenMote supports it (e.g. this sniffer or a OpenWSN program) then you should be able to do this by just pressing the USER button.
+If all leds turned on after doing this and it still gives this error then press RESET and try again.
+If the USER button was not configured to flash the OpenMote then you will have to press the RESET button while the ON/SLEEP pin on the OpenBase is connected to the GND pin.

 ## Running the sniffer
 Now that the peripheral is running the required software, it is time to run a host program that communicates with it over the USB cable (which is acting as a serial port).